danielharton/task-planning/README.md

 Airport Task Planner – Technical Specification and Project Plan Theme

 The project consists of a web application (SPA) for planning and monitoring operational tasks in an airport environment (handling, security, cleaning, maintenance, operations).
 It includes a RESTful Node.js backend, a relational database, and integrations with aviation-related services such as flight status and METAR/TAF.
-All components are designed to run locally, without using third-party hosting services.
+All components are designed to run locally, without using third-party hosting services

 1. Objective and Scope